 How Skinner’s Box Worked

-Inspired by Thorndike, Skinner created a box of his own to test his theory of Operant Conditioning.
+Inspired by Thorndike, Skinner created a box to test his theory of Operant Conditioning.
 (This box is also known as an “operant conditioning chamber.”)

 The box was typically very simple.
-Skinner would place the rats in a Skinner box with neutral stimulants (that produced neither reinforcement or punishment) and a lever that would dispense food.
+Skinner would place the rats in a Skinner box with neutral stimulants (that produced neither reinforcement nor punishment) and a lever that would dispense food.
 As the rats started to explore the box, they would stumble upon the level, activate it, and get food.
 Skinner observed that they were likely to engage in this behavior again, anticipating food.
-(In some boxes, punishments would also be administered.
-Martin Seligman’s experiments of learned helplessness are a great example of using punishments to observe or shape an animal’s behavior.)
+In some boxes, punishments would also be administered.
+Martin Seligman's learned helplessness experiments are a great example of using punishments to observe or shape an animal's behavior.
 Skinner usually worked with animals like rats or pigeons.
 And he took his research beyond what Thorndike did.
 He looked at how reinforcements and schedules of reinforcement would influence behavior.

 About Reinforcements